 The accommodation and food services industry includes bartenders, desk clerks, housekeeping attendants, restaurant managers, servers.

-The business, building and other support services industry includes business owners, business managers, call centre staff, custodians, landscapers, record keeping staff, remediation services staff, security guards, tour operators, travel agents and waste collectors.
+The business, building, and other support services industry includes business owners, business managers, call centre staff, custodians, landscapers, record keeping staff, remediation services staff, security guards, tour operators, travel agents and waste collectors.

 The educational services industry includes educational counsellors, professors, teachers and teacher assistants.

-The finance, insurance, real estate, leasing industry includes bank and credit union staff, financial analysts, financial planners, insurance adjusters, insurance agents, mortgage and loan brokers, pension fund managers, property managers, real estate agents and securities dealers.
+The finance, insurance, real estate, and leasing industry includes bank and credit union staff, financial analysts, financial planners, insurance adjusters, insurance agents, mortgage and loan brokers, pension fund managers, property managers, real estate agents and securities dealers.

 The health care and social assistance industry includes chiropractors, dentists, doctors, nurses and other health practitioners, day care workers, emergency medical technicians, relief services workers, social workers and youth workers.

-The information, culture and recreation industry includes designers, editors, performing artists, producers, publishers, technicians, writers in all media, archivists, librarians, museum curators, reporters, professional athletes, recreation facility staff and operators and telecommunications, Internet and information services staff.
+The information, culture, and recreation industry includes designers, editors, performing artists, producers, publishers, technicians, writers in all media, archivists, librarians, museum curators, reporters, professional athletes, recreation facility staff and operators and telecommunications, Internet and information services staff.

-The professional, scientific and technical services industry includes accountants, advertising and public relations consultants, architects, cartographers, civil engineers, industrial designers, graphic designers, lawyers and legal workers, research and development scientists, scientific and technical consultants, surveyors and translators.
+The professional, scientific, and technical services industry includes accountants, advertising and public relations consultants, architects, cartographers, civil engineers, industrial designers, graphic designers, lawyers and legal workers, research and development scientists, scientific and technical consultants, surveyors and translators.